 The use of learning outcomes can help departments think about their curriculum.
-A department can determine in which of the program courses each SLO is addressed to determine if redundancy occurs and where gaps exist.
+A department can determine in which of the program courses each SLO is addressed to determine if each outcome is addressed adequately across the curriculum and where gaps exist.
 Plans can be made to introduce, reinforce and assess the important outcomes in the appropriate courses in the curriculum.